-1. Changes in mating systems and timing Climate change is modifying the timing and synchrony of reproductive events (Singer et.al., 2010).
+1. Changes in mating systems and timing Climate change is modifying the timing and synchrony of reproductive events (Singer et al., 2010).
 Warmer spring temperatures have led to earlier breeding in species like red deer (Cervus elaphus), with parturition dates advancing by 3.5 days per decade over the past 40 years.
 This advancement, if not matched by food availability, can lead to reproductive failure or reduced offspring survival.In some rodent populations, altered climate conditions are affecting sexual dimorphism and mating systems.
 For example, prairie voles (Microtus ochrogaster) show changes in reproductive hormone levels linked to shortened winter seasons, which can influence pairing systems and social structure.

 2. Nesting and denning behaviour under altered climate regimes Maternal behaviours, such as nest site selection and timing of denning, are shifting in response to climatic stressors.
 Grizzly bears (Ursus arctos horribilis) are denning later and emerging earlier due to reduced snow cover and warmer winter temperatures.
 These behavioural changes may lead to energy imbalances and increased risk to cub survival.
-Arctic foxes (Vulpes lagopus) are altering den site selection by choosing higher elevations or locations with deeper snow cover to protect from premature warming and predation.
-Ground squirrels (Spermophilus spp.) have shown changes in hibernation patterns, with earlier emergence reducing reproductive synchrony and increasing vulnerability to late cold spells (Wells et.al., 2022).
+Arctic foxes (Vulpes lagopus) are altering site selection by choosing higher elevations or locations with deeper snow cover to protect from premature warming and predation.
+Ground squirrels (Spermophilus spp.) have shown changes in hibernation patterns, with earlier emergence reducing reproductive synchrony and increasing vulnerability to late cold spells (Wells et al., 2022).

 D. Movement and Migration Patterns

 1. Shifts in home range and dispersal behaviour Rising global temperatures and changing precipitation patterns are altering mammalian spatial behaviour, particularly in terms of home range and dispersal.
 Home range—the area habitually used by an animal—has been shown to expand under thermal stress or food scarcity.
 For example, the European roe deer (Capreolus capreolus) expanded its home range during warmer winters to locate available forage, with recorded range increases of up to 40% in some regions.
-Dispersal behaviour, especially among juveniles and subadults, is shifting in response to changing resource distributions and habitat fragmentation caused by climate variability.
+Dispersal behaviour, especially among juveniles and sub-adults is shifting in response to changing resource distributions and habitat fragmentation caused by climate variability.
 A study on red foxes (Vulpes vulpes) across the Arctic tundra documented increased long-distance dispersal events, attributed to altered snow cover and prey distribution.
 Similarly, telemetry data on cougars (Puma concolor) in North America revealed altered dispersal timing and direction due to drought-induced prey declines.
 Species such as the American marten (Martes americana) are retreating from formerly occupied areas with reduced snow depth, a critical habitat requirement for hunting and denning, and are dispersing into more northern or elevated territories.
 These behavioural shifts in movement patterns represent adaptations aimed at maintaining survival and reproductive success under changing environmental constraints.